National Lottery (United Kingdom): November 2018 changes

 All prize levels have a fixed prize amount.
 Due to this payout structure on occasion there will be a larger allocated prize fund than required to pay out all winners.
 This additional prize money is then placed into a reserve fund which is used when additional winners have winning matches.
-Once this surplus amount reaches a specified value a special event "must be won" draw is offered with a jackpot of £15 million. (rolling down if no match 6 winner).
+Once this surplus amount reaches a specified value a special event "must be won" draw is offered with a jackpot of £12 million. (rolling down if no match 6 winner).
 On Saturday 24 August 2019, Camelot also ran a "double prize" event.
 All cash prizes were doubled although this has not been repeated since.

+June 2026 changes

+Wednesday 10 June brought more significant changes to the Lotto draw.
+For the first time, players now get two chances to win the jackpot or any of the smaller prizes as each line entered now enters the same numbers into the two draw rounds of Lotto on its draw days every Wednesday and Saturday, with both machines in Rounds 1 and 2 drawing six main balls and a bonus ball from two sets of 59 balls, which follows a similar concept to the previous Lotto Extra and occasional Lotto Bonus Draws, whilst the cost per line remained at £2.
+Tickets for the New Lotto went on sale from Sunday 7 June.
+Whilst the odds of winning a prize doubled, for the changes to be made possible, all the lower prize tiers except the Match 5 + Bonus have been significantly reduced, and the free lucky dip (value £2) for matching 2 main numbers was replaced by a £1 cash prize.